A2B-Bikeshare/go-flux/README.md

 Flux is designed to deliver small messages across your infrastructure quickly and reliably.
 The fact that flux is built around NSQ means that messages have much more durability than they would otherwise.
-Additionally, flux ships with a special serializer that significantly reduces encoding/decoding overhead and overall message size.
+Additionally, flux ships with a special serializer that significantly reduces encoding/decoding overhead and overall message size, and you can use Go as your Schema language.
 Flux is great for telemetry data and streaming logs, or any other data that doesn't need write immediacy.
 (Flux and NSQ trade immediacy/latency for throughput and durability.)

 Flux has three parts:
   - flux/msg contains the encode/decode API for flux messages